chiper-inc/React-Web-Coding-Challenge/README.md

 This app needs to display the list of reported bike thefts based on the Bikewise [API](https://www.bikewise.org/documentation/api_v2).

+## Getting Started

+  npm start
+    Starts the development server.

+  npm run build
+    Bundles the app into static files for production.

+  npm test
+    Starts the test runner.

+  npm run eject
+    Removes this tool and copies build dependencies, configuration files and scripts into the app directory.
+If you do this, you can’t go back!

 ## Product Requirements

 As a police officer: